-3.3 Equilibrium Line Altitude
+3.3 Equilibrium line altitude

-The envELA calculations were performed following the method proposed by Žebre et al. (2021) (Eqs.
-3, 4, see methods).
-At 21 ka BP over the greater Alpine region the average envELA is 1444 m a.s.l.
-(Fig. 6), while at the PI is 2435 m a.s.l.
-(Fig. S5), i.e. there is a drop of 991 m at 21 ka BP (Fig. S6).
-The south-western and north-eastern Alps show the highest envELA values, while the Ticino, south-eastern and the rest of northern Alps present the lowest values both at 21 ka BP (Fig. 6.a) and PI (Fig. S5).
-The calculated 21 ka BP envELA is between 1000 and 1250 m a.s.l. over the Julian Alps, between 1250 and 1750 m a.s.l.

-295 in the Pennine and Graian Alps and between 1500 and 2250 m a.s.l. in the Maritime Alps.
-In the western Alps, the envELA decreases northward, in central Alps it is lower on the southern rim because of high precipitation in the Ticino region, while in the eastern Alps no significant north-south gradient in envELA is found.
+The envELA calculations were performed following the method proposed by Žebre et al. (2021; Eqs.
+3 and 4; see Sect.
+2).
+At 21 ka over the greater Alpine region, the average envELA is 1444 ma.s.l. (above sea level; Fig. 6), while at the PI it is 2435 m a.s.l.
+(Fig. S5); i.e. there is a drop of 991 m at 21 ka (Fig. S6).
+The southwestern and northeastern Alps show the highest envELA values, while the Ticino, southeastern Alps, and the rest of northern Alps present the lowest values both at 21 ka (Fig. 6a) and PI (Fig. S5).
+The calculated 21 ka envELA is between 1000 and 1250 ma.s.l. over the Julian Alps, which is between 1250 and 1750 m a.s.l. in the Pennine Alps and Graian Alps and between 1500 and 2250 ma.s.l. in the Maritime Alps.
+In the western Alps, the envELA decreases northward; in the central Alps it is lower on the southern rim because of high precipitation in the Ticino region, while in the eastern Alps no significant northsouth gradient in envELA is found.

-By comparing the envELA with the model topography (Fig. 6.b, S7) we investigate whether the RegCM4 is able to reproduce the correct combination of temperature, precipitation, and orography to support the existence of glaciers.
-At the PI only few grid-cells in the western Alps show an envELA lower than the model topography, while the 21 ka BP envELA is lower than

-- 300 grid-cells in the western Alps show an envELA lower than the model topography, while the 21 ka BP envELA is lower than the topography over a large section of the Alps, falling within the reconstructed glacier front (Ehlers et al., 2011).
+By comparing the envELA with the model topography (Figs. 6b and S7), we investigate whether the RegCM4 is able to reproduce the correct combination of temperature, precipitation, and orography to support the existence of glaciers.
+At the PI, only a few grid cells in the western Alps show an envELA lower than the model topography, while the 21 ka envELA is lower than the topography over a large section of the Alps, falling within the reconstructed glacier front (Ehlers et al., 2011).

 The RegCM4 simulations also allow us to investigate the different elements affecting the hydrological and glaciological cycles.
-The lower 21 ka BP temperatures lead to longer winters with a consequent more abundant snow amount on the ground lasting until May over most of the Alpine region.
-Minimum snow amounts over the Alps are reached between August and September, - 305 when the first abundant snowfalls end the melting season.
-Despite the lower temperatures, the 21 ka BP snow melting is important due to the large amounts of snow persisting throughout the summer and leading to a permanent snow limit at about 1300 m a.s.l.
+The lower 21 ka temperatures led to longer winters; as a consequence, this resulted in a more abundant snow amount on the ground that lasted until May over most of the Alpine region.
+Minimum snow amounts over the Alps are reached between August and September, when the first abundant snowfalls end the melting season.
+Despite the lower temperatures, the 21 ka melting snow is important due to the large amounts of snow persisting throughout the summer and leading to a permanent snow limit at about 1300 m a.s.l.